-- A. Each unit ventilator shall be equipped with a one-piece filter located to provide filtration of the return air/outdoor air mixture.
+A. Each unit ventilator shall be equipped with a onepiece filter located to provide filtration of the return air/ outdoor air mixture, in lieu of separate filters for each air stream.
 The entire filter surface must be useable for filtration of 100% room air or 100% of outdoor air.
 The filter shall be easily accessible from the front, and removable in one piece without removal of the unit return air damper stop.
-The unit shall ship with a factory installed 1" thick fiberglass, single-use type. - B. Spare filters shall be: - 1.
+The unit shall ship with a factory installed 1" thick fiberglass, single-use type.

+- B. Spare filters shall be: - 1.
 1" thick fiberglass, single-use type; OR - 2.
-1" thick permanent wire mesh washable; OR - 1" thick permanent metal frames with replaceable media.
+1" thick permanent wire mesh washable; OR - 3.
+1" thick permanent metal frames with replaceable media.

-2.07 REFRIGERATION SYSTEM
+2.06 REFRIGERATION SYSTEM:

 A. The refrigeration section shall be constructed of galvanized steel and shall include a factory sealed, factory piped assembly consisting of a hermetically sealed compressor, an outdoor section consisting of one condenser coil, multiple condenser fans with one motor, and an indoor evaporator coil with indoor fan section.
-No condensate drain piping system shall be required as the cooling condensate is to be disposed of by directing it into the outdoor condenser fan scrolls for re-evaporation on the hot condenser coil.
-The entire refrigeration system shall ship as an integral completed assembly, which shall be evacuated, charged and run tested prior to shipment.
+The reversing valve shall have a replaceable external solenoid coil which shall be energized only when space heating is required.
+The entire refrigeration system shall ship as an integral completed assembly, which shall be evacuated, charged and run-tested prior to shipment.